 Remember, just because you have a sprinkler system installed doesn’t mean your fire safety is up to scratch.
 Protect your product, assets, your building and your people by going above the basics.
 Store your items correctly and you’ll help to reduce the risks of fire in your warehouse.

-For more information on storage solutions for your warehouse or to talk to a racking specialist, contact us at Erect-a-rack today on 1300 788 916.
+For more information on storage solutions in Australia for your warehouse or to talk to a racking specialist, pallet racking systems in Melbourne or cantilever racking system contact us at Erect-a-rack today on 1300 788 916.